nikhilbenny-pixel/trial/prompt_manual.md

 - BLUEDART matches only Vendor = BLUEDART.
 - It does NOT match Velocity Bluedart, Hexa Bluedart, or any other vendor containing "Bluedart".
 - Such vendors are eligible only if explicitly mentioned in the requirement or present in the default vendor chain.
-Eligibility
+## CID Eligibility (Mandatory)
-Only CIDs satisfying all shipment requirements should be considered.
+Before Bucket Iteration, construct the Eligible CID List.
-A CID is eligible only if all of the following are true:
+A CID MUST be discarded immediately if ANY of the following is false:
-- Vendor exactly matches the requested vendor (after alias normalization).
+1. Vendor exactly matches the requested Vendor after alias normalization.
-- Shipment type matches.
+2. Shipment Type matches.
-- Service type matches.
+3. Effective Service matches.
-- QC requirement matches.
+4. QC requirement matches.
-- The CID covers the entire generated weight slab.
-- The slab lies within the business requirement weight range.
+5. The CID overlaps the business weight range.
-- The slab lies within any vendor-specific weight restriction mentioned in the requirement.
+6. Any vendor-specific weight restriction is satisfied.
+Vendor matching is EXACT.
+Requested Vendor = BLUEDART
+Allowed:
+Vendor = BLUEDART
+Forbidden:
+Vendor contains "Bluedart"
+Do NOT use substring matching.
+Do NOT use fuzzy matching.
+Do NOT use semantic matching.
+Air and NDD filters are applied only when explicitly required by the parsed requirement:
+- Service requirement (AIR/EXPRESS/SURFACE) filters by Air column.
+- NDD requirement (e.g., "Vendor NDD") filters by NDD=1.
+If NDD is not explicitly requested, NDD=0 and NDD=1 CIDs remain eligible (subject to service and other mandatory filters).
+The Eligible CID List is the ONLY input to Bucket Iteration.
+## Catalog Order (Mandatory)
+Filtering determines WHICH CIDs remain.
+The CID Catalog determines the ONLY valid ordering.
+Never reorder eligible CIDs.
+Do NOT infer priority from:
+- NDD
+- Air
+- Express
+- Good Pincode
+- QC
+- Additional Features
+- Business Context
+Those columns are descriptive only.
+If two eligible CIDs appear in the catalog in the order CID A
+CID B
+they MUST appear in inclusions in the same order.
 Any CID that violates a mandatory requirement must be excluded.
 The requested service determines which transport mode is eligible.
 If QC is required, only CIDs whose AdditionalFeatures contain QC are eligible.